LICF01/LICF01/README.md

 ### Hi there 👋 I'm Lucas

-I'm a Front-End Developer from Paraguay passionate about making the web world aesthetic and accesible.
+I'm a Front-End Developer and CS student from Paraguay passionate about making the web world aesthetic and accesible.

 I love sharing my knowledge with others, especially people around me, I'll be glad to help if you need me.